nix-community/srvos/docs/nixos/hardware.md

 Hardware configuration for <https://www.hetzner.com/cloud> instances.

-The main difference here is that cloud-init is enabled.
+The main difference here is that:
+1. cloud-init is enabled.
+2. the qemu agent is running, to allow password reset to function.

 ### `nixosModules.hardware-hetzner-cloud-arm`